German Howitzer 15cm sFH18 Gun Crew Trumpeter 1/35

 He’s an artilleryman, so the shoulder insignia was trimmed in the red line.

-Though I wanted to put the shadow, there is a place which has just black dirt.
+Though I wanted to put the shadow, there is a place that has just black dirt.

 Even if a uniform was splayed by airbrush, I had to retouch the details.
 It’s difficult to make the same color in oil painting.